Reactor multiplayer engine Free to develop locally. Free to self-host up to 32 CCU. See pricing →

 Sync groups and interest management

 Spatially partition entities so each player only receives updates for what's relevant to them.
-Massive worlds without massive bandwidth.
+Your world can grow without your bandwidth growing with it.

 Server-authoritative physics